 - 1. All resident candidate interview scores will be entered into a password protected spreadsheet/workbook by the RPD.
-Average scores will be calculated in an excel spreadsheet based on the resident interview scoring rubric/form designed by the RAC for each specific residency program. - 2.
-Each individual interviewer and the residents will be provided their individual averaged rank list as well as a de-identified rank list including all interviewers and a combined group rank list. - 3.
-Current residents and the interview team will meet and discuss the rank order for resident candidates starting with the combined group rank list.
+Average scores will be calculated in an excel spreadsheet based on the resident interview scoring rubric designed by the RAC for each specific residency program.
+The RPD will compile a rank list using the average scores for all candidates interviewed. - Current residents and the interview team will meet and discuss the rank order for resident candidates starting with the combined average rank list.
 The preceptor group will finalize the rank list for submission to NMS.
-The rank results and discussions occurring during the rank meeting will not be discussed outside of this group. - 4.
-The RPD will enter and submit the finalized candidate rank list onto the NMS website immediately following the meeting.
+The rank results and discussions occurring during the rank meeting will not be discussed outside of this group.

+3. The RPD will enter and submit the finalized candidate rank list onto the NMS website immediately following the meeting.